-Benefit Description You pay After the calendar year deductible

-Orthopedic and prosthetic devices (cont.)

-Osseointegrated implants/bone anchored hearing aids (BAHA); preauthorization is required.
-Please refer to the preauthorization information provided in Section 3.
-Cochlear implants - requires preauthorization Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical and anesthesia services.
+Benefit Description You pay After the calendar year deductible Orthopedic and prosthetic devices (cont.)
+Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy Notes: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical and anesthesia services.
 For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.
-In-network: 20% of Plan allowance Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount

-Note: Orthopedic and prosthetic devices must be obtained from a Medicare certified provider.
+For information on external hearing aids, see Section 5(a) Hearing services.
+Orthopedic and prosthetic devices must be obtained from a Medicare certified provider.
 Purchases made through the Internet generally do not meet this requirement and are not covered under this Plan.
 If you have questions about a provider you are considering, please contact us before obtaining the devices.

-Not covered: All Charges

-• Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups

-Lumbosacral supports

-• Corsets, trusses, elastic stockings, support hose, and other supportive devices

-• Prosthetic replacements provided less than 3 years after the last one we covered (except for externally worn breast prostheses and surgical bras)

-• Devices and supplies purchased through the Internet

-Durable medical equipment (DME)

-We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+In-network: 20% of Plan allowance Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount Not covered: Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices Prosthetic replacements provided less than 3 years after the last one we covered (except for externally worn breast prostheses and surgical bras) Devices and supplies purchased through the Internet Replacement of devices, equipment and supplies due to loss, theft, breakage or damage All Charges Ourable medical equipment (DME) We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
 Listed below are some of the items that are covered.
 The list is not all inclusive.
-For more details please contact Member Services toll-free at 888-901-4636; for the deaf and hearing-impaired use Washington state's relay line by dialing either 800-833-6388 or 711.
-Oxygen In-network: 20% of Plan allowance Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount
+For more details please contact Member Services toll-free at 888-901-4636; for the deaf and hearing-impaired use Washington state's relay line by dialing either 800-833-6388 or 711. • Oxygen • Hospital beds • Wheelchairs • Crutches • Walkers • Motorized wheelchairs In-network: 20% of Plan allowance Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount

-Hospital beds

-Wheelchairs

-Crutches

-• Walkers

-Motorized wheelchairs

-Audible prescription reading device

-Speech generating device